hzeller/rpi-rgb-led-matrix/README.md

 [PixelPusher implementation](https://github.com/hzeller/rpi-matrix-pixelpusher)
 (common in light art installations).

+If you have arduino code that uses RGBPanels, you'll likely hit limits around 128x64 total resolution.
+If you nee more pixels, you should use this driver for rPi, and then you can use Marc's [FastLED_RPIRGBPanel_GFX](http://marc.merlins.org/perso/arduino/post_2020-01-01_Running-FastLED_-Adafruit_GFX_-and-LEDMatrix-code-on-High-Resolution-RGBPanels-with-a-Raspberry-Pi.html) that allows you run arduino code on linux/rPi and display on bigger RGBPanel matrices with this driver.

 ### API

 The library comes as an API that you can use for your own utilities and use-cases.